domaincheck/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.13 =
+* Bugfix: WHOIS results not encoding correctly on display introduced in 1.0.12 fixed

 = 1.0.12 =
 * Mobile UI / UX responsive overhaul!
 Now awesome and responsive!
 You can easily use Domain Check on your iPhone, iPad, or Android!
 * Better database performance on table queries